HarpurCriticalArchive/web/editorial-policy.md

 resources, the CHCA was also able to add 46 versions that were either inadvertently omitted from the *Finding List* or not known to its compilers.
-Further scanning of colonial newspapers for TROVE in the future may reveal more, but no new Harpur works have been discovered.
+Further scanning of colonial newspapers for TROVE in the future may reveal more.
+One new Harpur work has been discovered, but it is only a four-line fragment.

 A small number of **versions for which no transcription or image is currently available** remain in the CHCA.
 They are retained as